Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of \alg through numerical experiments.
 We first compare the learning performance of \alg with the widely-investigated channel inversion AirComp method.
-Then, we evaluate the effect on the convergence rate of various DP levels.
+Then, we evaluate the effect on the ML model convergence rate of various DP levels.
 In particular, we corroborate the theoretical results via real-world FL tasks on the MNIST dataset.
-The experiments demonstrate that the proposed method achieves superior performances under various SNRs and other system configurations.
+The experiments demonstrate that \alg achieves superior performances under various SNRs and other system configurations.

 Details on the setup of experiments are as follows.
 All convergence curves are the average of five independent Monte Carlo trials.
 The MNIST dataset contains multiple handwritten digit figures of $20 \times 20$ pixels.
 The training set contains $4,000$ examples and is evenly distributed over $K = 20$ clients.
-For the {IID} case, the data is shuffled and randomly assigned to each client; for the {non-IID} case, the data is sorted by labels and each client is then randomly assigned with the data of one label.
+For the {IID} case, the data is shuffled and randomly assigned to each client; for the {non-IID} case, the data is sorted by labels and each client is randomly assigned with the data of one label.
 The test set size is $1,000$.
 We evaluate \alg and validate the theoretical results on a multinomial logistic regression task.
 Specifically, let $f(\wbf;x_i)$ denote the prediction model with the parameter $\wbf = (\Wbf,\bbf)$ and the form $f(\wbf;x_i) =\texttt{softmax}(\Wbf x_i + \bbf)$.
-The loss function is given by
+The loss function is given by $\texttt{loss}(\wbf) = \f{1}{D}\sum_{i = 1}^{D}\texttt{CrossEntropy}(f(\wbf;x_i),\ybf_i) + \lambda\norm{\wbf}^2$.
+We adopt the regularization parameter $\lambda = 0.01$ in the experiments.